By 0300 hours on the 22nd three Companies of the 1/4th Seaforth Highlanders were holding the village of Fontaine Notre Dame.

 By the time their supporting infantry had arrived Harper’s tactics were in ruins.
 The tanks had been knocked out and the infantry were now alone — just like 1916.

-One battalion of Highlanders found itself trying to take on the best part of three plus supporting machine gun companies.
+One battalion of Highlanders found itself trying to take on the best part of three, plus their supporting machine gun companies.

 On the left the 1/6th Seaforths and fifteen more tanks (Mostly H Battalion) advanced along the front of Bourlon Wood as far as its north-eastern corner.
 Some of the tanks began patrolling the wood and a few even managed to reach the village of Bourlon itself.